 We aim to work with our clients to assist them to manage their affairs and to build a positive relationship with their wider support network, so our clients’ affairs runs as smoothly as possible.

 Find out more about our Court of Protection services.

 Samantha Buckthought is the Senior Private Client Partner at the firm and is a Panel Deputy for the Court of Protection; one of only approximately 70 in the country.
 This is a prestigious appointment which recognises her skill and expertise over many years supporting people to manage their financial affairs.

 Samantha often acts as Deputy, Attorney and Trustee.

 She is also a skilled litigator and private client lawyer, acting in administration of estates, will drafting and estate and tax planning for both simple and complex and high value estates.
 She is a member of COPPA, the Institute of Legacy Management and the Law Society Private Client Section.

-Sophie is experienced in making applications to the Court of Protection for both property and affairs, personal welfare deputies and statutory wills.
-Sophie provides support to family members who have been appointed as deputies and attorneys.
+Charlotte is experienced in making applications to the Court of Protection for both property and affairs, in relation to land and co-trustee matters and statutory wills.
+Charlotte provides support to family members who have been appointed as deputies and attorneys.
 This includes advice on health and social care funding as well as Court of Protection matters.
-Sheis a member of Solicitors for the Elderly (SFE), the Law Society Private Client Committee and an affiliated member of STEP.
+She is a member of COPPA, Solicitors for the Elderly and The Chartered Institute of Legal Executives.

-Corrin Masters, a Legal Assistant in the Court of Protection Team, has experience of supporting clients to manage their property and financial affairs.
-She works with elderly clients clients with an acquired brain injury and clients with learning disabilities. .
+Corrin Masters, a Trainee Legal Executive in the Court of Protection Team, has experience of supporting clients to manage their property and financial affairs.
+She works with elderly clients with an acquired brain injury and clients with learning disabilities.
 She is also experienced in making applications to the Court of Protection.

 Alexandra Laity, Legal Assistant, joined the Court of Protection team in June 2018 and has over 15 years’ experience of working with vulnerable adults on behalf of the local authority.